ibrahim-devsecx/ibrahim-devsecx/README.md

 I'm an Android Developer with strong fundamentals in Kotlin and Java, focused on building clean, reliable, and maintainable mobile applications.

-I have practical experience with Android SDK, MVVM architecture, Firebase, Room Database, Retrofit, Coroutines, Flow, offline caching, and media/file handling.
+I have practical experience with Android SDK, MVVM architecture, Firebase, Room Database, Retrofit, Coroutines, Flow, offline caching, media/file handling, and location-based features.
 I also have a Cybersecurity Engineering background, which helps me build more security-aware and reliable Android solutions.

 ---